 Continuing up the highway past the main visitors’ areas you can continue in the park all the way up to Rainbow Point and Yovimpa Point which is the top of the park at 9100 ft.
 These 2 spots are a must see, as Rainbow Point overlooks the entire park to the north, and Yovimpa Point offers views of the entire Grand Staircase all the way down to Lake Powell, and the North Rim of the Grand Canyon.
 There are several impressive stopping points along the road as well including great views of Thunder Mountain which was the model for Disney’s Great Thunder Mountain Railroad.

 Hiking in Bryce National Park is absolutely fantastic.
+Just make sure you bring all the right supplies to have a great day.
 There are all kinds of trails.
 There is a paved “Shared Use” trail that runs from the shuttle station about 5 miles into the park ending at Inspiration Point.
 Plans are underway to extend it even farther.
 There are many trails that run down into the canyon and back up to the rim and even one that will take you to the town of Tropic at the base of the canyon.

 If you are not able for the hike back up to the rim, using this trail to connect into the park trails and out again is a great way to see the base of the hoodoos without the heavy incline.
 If you prefer to view your hoodoos from above, the rim trail runs the length of the main park and is even paved in a small area between Sunrise and Sunset Points.